 The General Practitioner Retention Scheme provides crucial support for GPs facing potential departure.
 This is especially relevant when a standard part-time role doesn't meet a doctor's need for flexibility, requiring additional educational supervision.
 Participation for Retained GPs (RGPs) lasts a maximum of five years, with an annual review ensuring ongoing necessity and practice obligations.

-The scheme allows physicians to sustain clinical practice with a maximum of four sessions per week (totaling 16 hours and 40 minutes), adding up to 208 sessions annually.
+The scheme allows physicians to sustain clinical practice while working up to four reimbursed sessions per week (totaling 16 hours and 40 minutes).
+From April 2023, the formal session cap was removed, meaning practices can now employ an RGP for additional sessions beyond four at their own expense.
+NHS England reimbursement, however, remains capped at four sessions per week.
 This allocation includes protected time for ongoing professional development and educational support.

 - Can I participate in the scheme within my current practice?